telefonicaid/fiware-orion/test/LoadTest/cache_refresh/README.md

 #### Architecture for testing

-- 1 node to balancer (nginx)
+- 1 node for balancer (nginx)
-- 2 nodes to context broker installed
+- 2 nodes for context broker installed
-- 1 node to mongo db (associated to CBs)
+- 1 node for mongo db (associated to CBs)
-- 1 node to launch listener and viewer
+- 1 node for launch listener and viewer
-- 1 node to launch jmeter
+- 1 node for launch jmeter

 #### Scripts used: